How to schedule an SMS in Ruby

 In this video, we are going to show you the process of running the example project.
 The video will start with the prepared source code and will end with the log of the scheduled SMS.
 The video will teach you how to provide a time for sending the message and the configuration you need to do in the command prompt.
 This video is only 1:30 long but very detailed.
 You will learn all the crucial steps you need to take to schedule an SMS.
 We are using the Ozeki SMS Gateway in this video, so you will be working with a very intuitive user interface.
 You will have no problem with following the steps.

-Video 2 - How to use the SendScheduledSms.rb file
+Video 2 - How to use the SendScheduledSms.rb file (Video tutorial)

 Conclusion

 The article above showed the steps of SMS scheduling in Ruby language with the help of Ozeki SMS Gateway.
 With this solution, the perfect timing of SMS delivery is possible, leading to higher performance and a customer friendly image.
-The recipients get the messages when they are not in their busy hours so they have time to read them.
-Ozeki SMS Gateway is a very reliable software and it can be managed very easily.
+The recipients get the messages when they are not in their busy hours, so they have time to read them.
+Ozeki SMS Gateway is a very reliable software, and it can be managed very easily.

 Continue the reading on Ozeki's tutorial page where more information can be found about similar topics, like SMS deleting and receiving in Ruby.